venkywarriors/Generic-functions-Selenium-java/Accessibilty.md

 </details>
 <details>
   <summary>Operable</summary>
- :fleur_de_lis: User interface components and navigation must be operable.
+User interface components and navigation must be operable.

+ *2.1 – Keyboard Accessible*
+- Can all menus, links, buttons, and other controls be operated by keyboard, to make them accessible to users who are unable to use a mouse?
+- Does the web page include a visible focus indicator so all users, especially those using a keyboard, can easily track their current position?

+*2.2 – Enough Time*
+- Does your site have a slideshow?
+If so, please reconsider.
+- Do features that scroll or update automatically (e.g., slideshows, carousels) have prominent accessible controls that enable users to pause or advance these features on their own?
+- Do pages that have time limits include mechanisms for adjusting those limits for users who need more time?

+*2.3 – Seizures*
+- Have you avoided using content that flashes or flickers?

+*2.4 – Navigable*
+- Does the web page or document have a title that describes its topic or purpose?
+- Are mechanisms in place that allow users to bypass blocks of content (e.g., a “skip to main content” link on a web page or bookmarks in a PDF)?
+- Does the website include two or more ways of finding content, such as a navigation menu, search feature, or site map?
+- Is link text meaningful, independent of context?
 <p>All functional elements in Web content that operate with a mouse must also operate with a keyboard.</p>
 </details>
 <details>
   <summary>Understandable</summary>
- :fleur_de_lis: Information and the operation of user interface must be understandable
+Information and the operation of user interface must be understandable

+*3.1 – Readable*
+- Has the language of the web page or document been defined?

+*3.2 – Predictable*
+- Have you avoided links, controls, or form fields that automatically trigger a change in context?
+- Does the website include consistent and persistent navigation?

+*3.3 – Input Assistance*
+- Do online forms provide helpful, accessible error and verification messages?
 <p>Use simple, consistent, predictable navigation elements throughout a website.</p>
 </details>
 <details>
   <summary>Robust</summary>
-  :fleur_de_lis: Content must be robust enough that it can be interpreted reliably by a wide variety of user agents, including assistive technologies.
+Content must be robust enough that it can be interpreted reliably by a wide variety of user agents, including assistive technologies.

+*4.1 – Compatible*
+- Is the web page coded using valid HTML?
+- Do rich, dynamic, web interfaces, such as modal windows, drop-down menus, slideshows, and carousels, include ARIA markup?
 <p>This means that users must be able to access the content as technologies advance (as technologies and user agents evolve, the content should remain accessible)</p>
 </details>